akx/hackathon_whjr-covid-calculator/README.md

 <br>
 Download Pip (https://pip.pypa.io/en/stable/installing/)
 <br>
-Head To Command Prompt On PC or Terminal On Mac / Linux (This is for PC running on Windows 10 2004 May Update , Mac And Linux migh trequire for you to edit it)
+Head To Command Prompt On PC or Terminal On Mac / Linux (This is for PC running on Windows 10 2004 May Update , Mac & Linux might require for you to edit it)
 ```python
 pip install pandas
 pip install numpy